 Identifying your gifts

-Knowing and being aware of our gifts helps us to focus and be intentional about the ways we can be most helpful to other people.
+Knowing and being aware of your gifts helps you to focus and be intentional about the ways you can be most helpful to other people.
 If you’re unsure what your spiritual gifts are, here are some ways you can find out:

 There are many spiritual gifts tests online that you can do.
 They can be helpful, but as with personality tests, the results can differ and aren’t always accurate.